Albert-Gao/micro-aws-lambda/README.md

   - use `passDownObj` from the parameter
   - attach your value to it: `passDownObj.myValue = 123`, `myValue` could be any name

-- What will be returned if every middlewares is returning
+- What is the rule of thumb when determine what will be returned is the end?

+  - the last returned value always wins.
-  - the last one wins, it's simply because you can replace the current response by `return`ing a new one.
+    - it's simply because you can replace the current response by `return`ing a new one.
+  - Which means:
+    - if every middleware is returning, the last one wins,
+    - if middleware A returns ResponseA, and middleware B is not return anything, ResponseA will be returned (Assume the order is A,B).

 ### 5. About the built-in responses